The Merseyside Community Safety Partnership was formed by the Commissioner to bring all her partners in community safety together.

 "Develop and enhance the multi-agency approach to reducing crime and disorder, making communities safer and bringing offenders to justice in Merseyside."

 The Partnership meets quarterly and it provides a forum for members to share information and advice on key police and crime issues.
 It also gives members an opportunity to discuss new or proposed legislation and help them all to work towards maintaining and improving an efficient and effective criminal justice system.

+This is a private meeting for invited members only.
 In 2017, it was agreed that the theme for these meetings should follow the Commissioner's police and crime priorities, in order to ensure joined up working on the issues that matter most to the people of Merseyside.